Mushroom and Caramelized Onion Polenta Canapes

 2. Stir in the parmesan cheese, if using, and pour the polenta into the prepared baking tray.
 Smooth the top and let it cool completely, then refrigerate until firm, at least 1 hour or overnight.

-3. For the caramelized onions, heat 1 tablespoon of olive oil in a large skillet over medium heat.
+3. For the caramelized onions, heat 1 tbsp of olive oil in a large skillet over medium heat.
 Add the onions and a pinch of salt, and cook, stirring occasionally, until the onions are soft and golden brown, about 20-25 minutes.
 Add the balsamic vinegar and cook for another 2 minutes.
 Remove from heat and set aside.

 4. In the same skillet, heat the remaining olive oil over medium-high heat.
 Add the mushrooms and thyme, and cook until the mushrooms are browned and any liquid has evaporated, about 8-10 minutes.
 Season with salt and pepper to taste.